Diocese of Virac: Official diocesan seal

+The red dove stands for the Holy Spirit, while the white rose at its beak symbolizes the Blessed Virgin Mary, principal patroness of the diocese under the title "Immaculate Conception".

+The six-pointed white star flower being fertilized by the dove stands for "Virac", which, according to one legend, comes from the Bikol "burak", meaning "flower".
+The mighty waves speak of the geographical proximity of the Diocese of Virac to the Pacific Ocean.

+The Mayon Volcano stands for the Mother-Diocese of Legazpi, while the island on far right is the province of Catanduanes, with the wooden cross symbolizing the Holy Cross of Batalay - the very first Christian symbol to be planted in the island in the 16th century.

+The official name and date of establishment are written in Latin at the outer sides of the seal; while a red miter inscribed with the Greek chi-rho, caps the seal as a fitting symbol of its canonical status as a full-fledged diocese.

-The First Diocesan Synod
+First Diocesan Synod

 On the occasion of the silver jubilee of the Diocese of Virac, Bishop de los Santos convoked the First Diocesan Synod held on August 28 to September 8, 1999.
 The synod was a very opportune event in the diocese to see and evaluate what has become of the diocese after 25 years of existence, and thus set a new direction and vision for the diocese, if necessary.